Expand mobile version menu

 Extra Requirements

 While certification is not required, a number of organizations offer it, and it can be useful in getting a job.
-The Electronics Technicians Association International (ETA International) offers more than 50 certification programs in numerous electronics specialties for various levels of competency.
+ETA International offers more than 50 certification programs in numerous electronics specialties for various levels of competency.
 The International Society of Certified Electronics Technicians (ISCET) also offers certification for several levels of competence.
 The ISCET focuses on a broad range of topics, including basic electronics, electronic systems, and appliance service.

 For additional information, visit these websites: